orientechnologies/orientdb-docs/Windows-Service.md

 ## Configuration

-In this section, we will show how to wrap OrientDB GraphEd 1.0rc5 as a Windows Service.
+In this section, we will show how to wrap OrientDB as a Windows Service.
 In order to wrap OrientDB as a service, you have to execute a short script that uses the prunsrv application to configure a Windows Service.

 Before defining the Windows Service, you have to rename **prunsrv** and **prunmgr** according to the name of the service.
 Both applications require the name of the service to manage and monitor as parameter but you can avoid it by naming them with the name of the service.
 In this case, rename them respectively **OrientDBGraph** and **OrientDBGraphw** as *OrientDBGraph* is the name of the service that you are going to configure with the script below.
 If you want to use a difference service name, you have to rename both application respectively **myservicename** and **myservicenamew** (for example, if you are wrapping OrientDB and the name of the service is *OrientDB*, you could rename *prunsrv* as *OrientDB* and *prunmgr* as *OrientDBw*).